jina-ai/fastapi-serve/examples/rate_limit/README.md

 ╰─────────────────────────┴────────────────────────────────────────────────────────────────────────╯
 ```

+### 💻 Testing

-To test the rate-limiting, you can use the following command:
+To test the rate-limiting, we can send a GET request to the endpoint:

 ```bash
 curl -X GET "https://fastapi-3a47863f19.wolf.jina.ai/endpoint"